Monday, April 19

 The U.S. Secretary of State’s International Women of Courage Award recognizes women from around the globe who have demonstrated exceptional courage and leadership in advocating for peace, justice, human rights, gender equality, and women’s empowerment, often at great personal risk and sacrifice.

-GIWPS is honored to host a special conversation with three 2021 awardees focusing on their work defending human rights and gender equality in fragile and conflict affected settings.
-From Cameroon, Colombia, and Sri Lanka, they will share their stories, strategies for effecting positive change, and recommendations to human rights defenders around the world and the international community looking to support their work.
+GIWPS was honored to host a special conversation with three 2021 awardees focusing on their work defending human rights and gender equality in fragile and conflict affected settings.
+From Cameroon, Colombia, and Sri Lanka, they shared their stories, strategies for effecting positive change, and recommendations to human rights defenders around the world and the international community looking to support their work.

 This event was hosted by The Georgetown Institute for Women, Peace and Security, in partnership with the U.S. Department of State.
 Several of the awardees are now participating in the International Visitor Leadership Program (IVLP), the U.S. Department of State’s premier professional exchange program, to cultivate lasting connections with their American counterparts.
 Follow #WomenOfCourage on Facebook, Instagram, and Twitter to learn more.